Learning / Career

 - No-code automation: Make.com or Zapier AI courses

-- Prompting: Anthropic's prompt engineering guide
+- Prompting: Anthropic's guide plus our own primer on prompt engineering

 - Build: Ship one AI-powered tool using API + your use case